 Paul Bearer567 Central Avenue

-Question 1: Should I actually type out an interview thank you note and drop it in the mail, or is it OK to send an email?
+Question 1: Should I actually type out an interview thank you and mail it...or is it OK to send an email?

 Answer: Yes, it's OK to send an email these days; however, sending an email doesn't have the same impact on people.
 Most people I know get tons of email every day.